New Balance® Shoes for Diabetics

 Protecting Your Feet When You Have Diabetes

 • Keep Your Foot Temperature Right – Ensure that your feet do not become too cold or overheat.
-Make sure to wear the right socks to wick away moisture and keep your feet dry or to provide warmth and insulation when needed.
+Make sure to wear the right socks to wick moisture away and keep your feet dry, or to provide warmth and insulation when needed.

 Features of a Good New Balance Shoe for Diabetics